 - Experience avoidable damage to roads, creeks, and future stands

-A professional forester helps landowners understand true timber value, evaluate timing, and plan harvests that align with both financial goals and long-term land health.
+A professional forester helps Covington County landowners understand true timber value, evaluate timing, and plan harvests that align with both financial goals and long-term land health.
+On most tracts here, that starts with a current timber appraisal benchmarked against actual Hattiesburg and Laurel stumpage rather than a per-ton number pulled out of the air.

 Landowners with property near county lines often face shared markets, mills, and hauling considerations.
 In those cases, insights from nearby areas — such as our work in Jones County, MS, timber sales and forestry services — help provide additional market context and reduce blind spots.